 The Cascades and Mary Stooquin

 The story now moves to the situation of one family of the Cascades tribe.
-Mary Stooquin, a woman with many names, from at least three husbands, her most common being Kaliah, was a daughter of Chief Tumulth and witnessed the Cascades Attack.
+Mary Stooquin, a woman with many names, from at least three husbands, her most common used name is Kaliah, and she was a daughter of Chief Tumulth and witnessed the Cascades Attack in 1856.
 Mary’s second husband was Johnny Stooquin, a treaty signer and member of the Wishram tribe.
 Mary moved to the Wishram fishery for a time with Johnny.
 They were subsequently removed to the Yakima Reservation.
 In the period from the 1850s to 1880s details of their life are sparse.
 But both Mary and her half-sister Virginia Miller were at Yakima and took Yakima allotments.
 These allotments were awarded by 1891 at most reservations, once surveys were completed.

 Mary Stooquin (Willamutit) relinquished Yakima A1-2260 in favor of Vancouver A1-11, under name of Mary Wilwyitit, was a full blood Cascade Indian who dies on December 21, 1906.
 Fee patent was issued covering Vancouver A1-11.
 Sister Abbie Lucy Stooquin Reynolds Estabrook is allotted and enrolled in the Yakima tribe as ½ Cascade, ¼ Warm Springs, ¼ non-Indian.
 (Affidavit of Don Umtuch and Kiutus Jim 1954)